LN-Juggernaut/juggernaut-desktop/README.md

 <br/>
 <img src="./resources/images/screenshot.png" width="100%" />

+## Requirements
+* Have a Bitcoin + Lightning Node (LND 0.9.x or greater) fully synced.
+* Have access to modify "lnd.conf" or execute LND
+* Enable Keysend

-## How to enable Keysend
+  ### How to enable Keysend
   On lnd.conf add this line:
-accept-keysend=1
+  * accept-keysend=1

   Or run lnd with this argument:
---accept-keysend
+  * --accept-keysend

+  (Keysend is an experimental feature, don't be reckless)

 ## Maintainers